d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 accessing them one-by-one can grow tedious.
 The situation can grow especially unwieldy when we work with more complex blocks, (e.g., nested blocks), since we would need to recurse through the entire tree in to extract each sub-block's parameters.
-Below we demonstrate accessing the parameters of the first fully-connected layer versus accessing all layers.
+Below we demonstrate accessing the parameters of the first fully-connected layer vs. accessing all layers.

 ```{.python .input}
 print(net[0].collect_params())